srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_20-build-with-iot-central.md

 If all goes well, go straight into the second test.

-### 2. Confirm the telemetry functions send data on the specified interval
+#### Task 3: Confirm the telemetry functions send data on the specified interval

 1. A console message should appear every five seconds, with the contents temperature.

 1. Watch the telemetry for a short while, and mentally prepare for the main test of this lab!

-### 3. Confirm the data is picked up correctly by IoT Central
+#### Task 4: Confirm the data is picked up correctly by IoT Central

 1. To verify the data is being received at IoT Central, make sure your IoT Central pp is open, and the device selected.
 If not, select the **Devices** entry in the left-hand menu.
 Double-click the real device (**RefrigeratedTruck - 1**), in the list of devices.